galliumdata/adumbra/README.md

 ## How does it work?
-Steganosaurus hides a secret message in a bitmap by distributing the message's bits into the least significant bit of some pixels, using one color per pixel (R, G or B) in a random pattern determined by the secret key.
+Steganosaurus hides a secret message in a bitmap by distributing the message's bits into the least significant bit of some pixels, using one color per pixel (R, G or B) in a pattern determined by the secret key.

 Before being encoded into the bitmap, the message is